-The main reason for a constant success was his boldness.
+The main reason for a lasting success was his boldness.
 This fearless leader terrorized every ship he encountered throughout the Caribbean Sea.
 That includes many superior warships, which the most pirates would avoid at any cost.

 He is also known as Black Bart, which represents all his violent activities.
 Like many other pirates, Roberts did not choose piracy trade by himself.

 Bartholomew Roberts was described as a tall, an attractive man, who loved the expensive clothes and jewelry.
-He was often seen dressed in a gorgeous crimson waistcoat with expensive hat which had a unique red feather.
+He was often seen dressed in a gorgeous crimson waistcoat with an expensive hat which had a unique red feather.
 Even in battles he was well-dressed.
-On his chests there was a heavy gold chain with a diamond cross hanging to it.
+On his chests, there was a heavy gold chain with a diamond cross hanging to it.

 He was born in South Wales, and his real name was John Roberts.
-Since his youth, he had been on many ships, preparing for a naval life.
+Since his youth, he had been on many ships, preparing for a marine life.
 While serving on a British Slaver "Princess" as a Third Mate, he was enslaved.
 A pirate, Howell Davis captured that ship near Guinea cost.
-The pirates forced Roberts to join the crew, but soon he realized that this trade was an ideal opportunity for him.
+The Pirates forced Roberts to join the crew, but soon he realized that this trade was an ideal opportunity for him.

 The next destinations for harassments were the American colonies.
 First, he sold the entire plunder and the stolen ships in New England.
-Then, harbor of Newfoundland was totally demolished in a very short period.
+Then, a harbor of Newfoundland was demolished in a very short period.
 Roberts and his pirates burned over 20 captured ships there.
 The only exception was the French ship which had 26 cannons.
 It was named "Royal Fortune".
 Black Bart was using that name for all his flagships throughout his career.

 Roberts seemed to be a calm person.
-However, on the contrary, he was a cold-blooded pirate who didn't hesitate to do some heartless deeds.
+However, on the contrary, he was a cold-blooded pirate who didn't hesitate to do some cruel deeds.
 Once, he captured a slaver with 80 slaves on board.
 He burned that ship with all slaves on it.
 The reason was he wouldn't waste any time or efforts to unshackle the unfortunate people.

 The fleet continued to plunder even more ships.
 Among many other people, they captured the governor of Martinique.
-The pirates took his warship and hanged him as he was Roberts' archenemy.
+The Pirates took his warship and hanged him as he was Roberts' archenemy.
 Soon after, another "Royal Fortune" was added to the fleet.
 It was a French warship equipped with 52 guns.
 In 1721, they finally took a postponed trip to Africa and more victims were plundered in Nigeria and Liberia.
-Finally, the Royal Africa Company's ship, the "Onslow", was last big-prize capture as his judgment day was approaching.
+Finally, the Royal Africa Company's ship, the "Onslow", was last big prize capture as his judgment day was approaching.